 Marseille soap is made from extra virgin olive oil and is known for its dermatological benefits and ecological properties.
 Emblematic of France and more specifically of the Mediterranean region of Provence, the famous green cube is now exported all over the world.
 How and where is it made?
 Stéphanie Cloâtre-Guilbaud opened up the doors of the Fer à cheval factory to us in the northern district of Marseille.
-This factory was created in 1856 and today they still make Marseille soap according to an ancestral process which has undergone just a few innovations since the 19th century.
+This factory was created in 1856 and today they still make Marseille soap according to an ancestral process that has undergone just a few innovations since the 19th century.

 Our video report at the Fer à cheval factory

 This video report was released in January 2022

 As its name indicates, Marseille soap was born in Marseille.
 Today, it is an important part of French heritage in the same way as baguette or cheese is.
 Made in Provence, there has been a quarrel for many years over the original recipe which has never been officially trademarked.
 But according to Stéphanie Cloâtre-Guilbaud, marketing director of the Fer à cheval factory, only Colbert’s edict is authentic.
 This 1688 royal text states that Marseille soap must contain a minimum of 72% olive oil, and no animal fat.

 “Authentic Marseille soap is cooked in a cauldron in 5 steps with only four ingredients: olive oil, water, salt and soda.
 It is also a geographic origin classification, so it must come from the region of Marseille.“